Easy homemade almond paste recipe

 How to store

-Almond paste can be stored in the refrigerator, tightly covered, for up to 1 week or in the freezer for up to 3 months.
+Unbaked almond paste can be stored tightly covered in the refrigerator for up to a week, or in the freezer for up to 3 months.

 Links in this article may be affiliate links.
 If you purchase something through such a link, I will receive a small commission, without you paying anything extra.